Canada's tiny Arctic port faces uncertain future

-WINNIPEG, Manitoba Every summer for three months, the Hudson Bay ice breaks up and ships load Canadian Prairie grain for export, putting more than 100 people to work in the tiny northern Manitoba town of Churchill.
+WINNIPEG, Manitoba, Nov 10 Every summer for three months, the Hudson Bay ice breaks up and ships load Canadian Prairie grain for export, putting more than 100 people to work in the tiny northern Manitoba town of Churchill.

 The town of just 900 - well known for the polar bears that often wander through its streets - is Canada's only Arctic port.
 But that key driver of the local economy could become as endangered as the polar bear next year when the Canadian Wheat Board, the port's biggest shipper, loses its monopoly on marketing Western Canadian wheat and barley.